cavra/RDBMS/README.md

 **9/12/16**

+Met at annex<br/>
-Met at annex to develop understanding of project and discuss ideas
+Developed understanding of project and discussed ideas

 **9/14/16**

+Met at annex<br/>
 Collaborated together on how to approach project

 **9/18/16**

+Met at annex<br/>
 Collaborated together on ALL ideas + intro of Design Document<br/>
 Reed Spivey - Engine/Parser section of Design Document<br/>
 Jason Alonzo - Engine/Parser section of Design Document<br/>